-I was born and raised in Seoul, South Korea in a traditional Korean family.
-After high school, I moved to America to study photojournalism and have spent most of my adult years living and working in the Midwest.
+Hello, I am Youngrae Kim, a visual journalist based in Chicago.
+Born and raised in Seoul, South Korea, I moved to America after high school to pursue photojournalism and philosophy at University of Missouri and have spent most of my adult years documenting the Midwest.

 I’m an alumnus of The Missouri Photo Workshop 68 in Cuba, Missouri, where I received the Cliff & Vi Award for my story, “The Family Man.”
-My news and feature photographs were recognized by The Missouri Press Association’s 2017 Better Newspaper Contest.
+My news and feature photographs were recognized by The Missouri Press Association’s Better Newspaper Contest.